Competition between shared autonomous vehicles and public transit: A case study in Singapore: Agent behaviors

 Ride-sharing only happens under specific conditions.
 Given the heterogeneous ride-sharing preference among the population \citep{nazari2018shared}, we define a ride-sharing-agreement ratio (50\% in this study).
 That is, only half of the people are willing to share trips with others.
-For the short-distance first-mile trips, sharing with others is not a good choice given the potential increase in detour distance and travel time \citep{SCHREIECK2016272}.
+For short-distance first-mile trips, sharing with others is not a good choice given the potential increase in detour distance and travel time \citep{SCHREIECK2016272}.
 Therefore, we assume that all passengers prefer to ride alone if possible, even for those who agree to share the ride.
-Thus, when a passenger calls for a ride, the system first scans all empty \textsc{av}s.
-If there are empty \textsc{av}s, the system assigns the closest available \textsc{av} to pick up the passenger.
-Once the \textsc{av} and the passenger are matched, a notice is sent to the passenger to request a meet-up at the pick-up point.
-If there are no empty \textsc{av}s, the system searches for all occupied \textsc{av}s.
+Thus, when a passenger calls for a ride, the system first scans all empty AVs and then assigns the closest available AV to pick up the passenger.
+Once the AV and the passenger are matched, a notice is sent to the passenger to request a meet-up at the pick-up point.
+If there are no empty AVs, the system searches for all occupied AVs.
 Passengers who have agreed to share the ride will be considered to take a shared ride.
-An \textsc{av} is shareable only if 1) it has available seats, and 2) the incremental travel time to on-vehicle passengers due to picking up new passengers will not exceed a pre-determined threshold.
-Detailed calculation methods can be found in \citet{shen2018integrating}.
-We share the same parameters setting in the ride-sharing module.
+An AV is shareable only if 1) it has available seats, and 2) the incremental travel time to on-vehicle passengers due to picking up new passengers does not exceed a predetermined threshold.
+Detailed calculation methods are available in \citet{shen2018integrating}, which shares the same parameter settings in the ride-sharing module with us.

-The fare structure of \textsc{am}o\textsc{d} is identical to that of the taxi service in Singapore, with a base fare within first $d_b$ km and a distance-based fare beyond $d_b$ km.
-The difference is that we add a ride-sharing discount for \textsc{am}o\textsc{d} service.
+The fare structure of AMoD is identical to that of the taxi service in Singapore, with a base fare within first $d_b$ km and a distance-based fare beyond $d_b$ km.
+The difference is that we add a ride-sharing discount for the AMoD service.
 The total travel fare for passenger $i$, $F_i$ is formulated in Eq. \ref{eq_av_price}.

 where $d_b$ is the base distance, which equals to 1 km in this study; $f_b$ is the base fare within $d_b$; $f$ is the distance-based fare per km after $d_b$; $d_i$ is the direct travel distance of passenger $i$ in km; $D_i$ is the detoured actual travel distance in km; $r = \frac{D_i}{d_i}-1$ is the detour ratio; $\lambda$ is the discount degree offered due to the detour.